beynar/kit-query-params/README.md

 #### Extras

-the `queryParams` function returns a proxy reflecting the defined schema that also contains:
+the `queryParamsState` function returns a proxy reflecting the defined schema that also contains:

 - a `$reset` function to clear the search params (it will also clear the unknown params in the url if you set `preserveUnknownParams` to `false`)
-- a `$params` property that is the underlying `SvelteURLparams` reactive URLparams
+- a `$queryParams` property that is the underlying `SvelteURLqueryParams` reactive URLqueryParams

 ## 4. Server Side